 This is the kind of capacity we have for data storage today.
 Quadrillions of bytes passing through our network cables right under our noses every second.
 Only 10 years ago, a single CD would hold maybe 20 MP3 songs; today, we can load up our HDDs and SSDs with thousands and thousands of songs easily.

 Technology has advanced in great ways and data storage is no exception.
-I hope this article has given you a glimpse of just how far we’ve come.
+For more, check out a comparison of megabits and megabytes.

 Image Credit: Dooder via Shutterstock.com, Infographic by Mozy.com